 - The Antivirus software used

 - The backup software and the routine that it will be running.
-E.g. six day incremental and every seventh day full, this is for disaster recovery scenario
+E.g. six-day incremental and every seventh day full, this is for a disaster recovery scenario

 - How the boxes will be located physically, preferably split in two physical locations for the physical and the VM to be on a high availability farm, for resiliency.

-REVIEW: – I had thought about clustering and even trialed it but in the early days it wasn’t something you could do, and it took a monumental amount of effort to get the WDS service to fail over onto another node in the cluster.
+REVIEW: – I had thought about clustering and even trialled it but in the early days it wasn’t something you could do, and it took a monumental amount of effort to get the WDS service to failover onto another node in the cluster.
 In today’s Server 2012 you can indeed cluster and use common shared storage.

 - On what Vlans do you wish to have this server operating on.
 Would it just be the one or multiple, best practice solution would be to have its own dedicated VLAN to reduce the traffic and congestion on the other VLANs and also to segregate the data of Windows Deployment from that of actual data.

 - The speed of the network and contention of the network during extensive builds